-Storage cost, as the name implies, is the amount that Seller pays in order to store its inventory in Amazon’s warehouse.
-The cost of storage fluctuates depending on the size and listing of items stored.
+As the name implies, storage cost is the amount Seller pays to store its inventory in Amazon’s warehouse.
+As a result, storage costs fluctuate depending on the size and listing of items stored.

 Here are some positives from the Amazon FBA service:

 - As an FBA seller, your products are automatically eligible for Prime service, which means faster delivery and happier customers.
 Overall, this aids in the growth of your Amazon online business.